 The buffer block length field specifies the length in bytes of the buffer block whose address follows.
 The sum of all buffer block length fields should be the total packet length.
 The length does not include the preamble but must include 4 bytes for the frame check sequence (CRC) field.
-In order to receive the longest possible Ethernet packet, the buffer must be at least 1520 bytes long.
+In order to receive the longest possible Ethernet packet, the buffer must be at least 1518 bytes long.
 Minimum size is 64 bytes, which will fit the shortest possible Ethernet packet.
-Additionally, the total buffer length must be a multiple of 8 bytes; otherwise NX/101 will reduce the buffer length to next lower multiple of eight.

-In the reply message, the buffer length field total returns the number of bytes actually received, including 4 bytes for the CRC field.
-Note that if the buffer supplied was smaller than the packet received, then the excess bytes are truncated, and the buffer length will not give the true length of the packet.
+In the reply message, the buffer length field total returns the number of bytes actually received, plus 4 bytes for the CRC field.
+Note that the CRC value is not actually written back.
+Also, if the buffer supplied was smaller than the packet received, then the excess bytes are truncated, and the buffer length will not give the true length of the packet.